 The Corporation's annual short-term incentive plan is designed to enhance the pay for performance philosophy by aligning the financial and operational interests and motivations of the Corporation's management team and employees with the annual financial returns of the Corporation.
 It also serves to motivate management to work towards common annual performance objectives.
-For all employees in 2019, the Corporation's financial targets must be achieved at the minimum of 85% of target earnings before income taxes ("EBT").
+For all employees in 2020, the Corporation's financial targets must be achieved at the minimum of 85% of target earnings before income taxes ("EBT").

 The executive management team is eligible for annual bonus incentive plan payments that consist of corporate performance goals.
 These incentive plan payments are based on the Corporation's financial performance to target.
-For the President and Chief Executive Officer, the annual short-term incentive plan payment at the target level pays out 100% of base salary if the Corporation achieves its target.
+For the President and Chief Executive Officer, the annual short-term incentive plan payment at the target level pays out 115% of base salary if the Corporation achieves its target.
 For the other members of the executive management team, the annual short-term incentive plan payment at the target level pays out at between 40% and 60% of base salary if the Corporation achieves its target.
-For all other positions within the Corporation, the annual short-term incentive plan payment at between 10% and 30% of base salary with between 25% and 50% of this amount being prorated based on the achievement of specific individual goals.
+For all other positions within the Corporation, the annual short-term incentive plan payment at the target level pays out at between 10% and 30% of base salary with between 25% and 50% of this amount being prorated based on the achievement of specific individual goals.
 In all cases, the annual short-term incentive plan payments are prorated for EBT performance that is above or below the Corporation's target, subject to the minimum threshold of 85% of target EBT being achieved.

-On February 13, 2019, the Board approved an annual short-term incentive plan for 2019 (the "2019 Executive Incentive Plan").
+On February 12, 2020, the Board approved an annual short-term incentive plan for 2020 (the "2020 Executive Incentive Plan").
 The eligible participants included senior management, managerial or supervisory personnel and office support staff.
-The target for EBT was \$116.1 million as specified in the 2019 Executive Incentive Plan which represented an increase of 57.0% over the EBT of \$73.9 million reported in 2018.
-Actual 2019 normalized EBT was \$111.2 million or 95.8% of target.
-The total payments made to eligible employees in respect of 2019 under this plan were \$4.1 million.
+The target for EBT was \$151.0 million as specified in the 2020 Executive Incentive Plan which represented an increase of 35.8% over the normalized EBT of \$111.2 million reported in 2019.
+Actual 2020 normalized EBT was \$158.7 million or 105.1% of target.
+The total payments made to eligible employees in respect of 2020 under this plan were \$8.6 million.